knee-cola/jekyll-meetup-lecture/README.md

 * in the last step `default` layout (provided by the theme) adds `<head>` and styles the output HTML
 * HMTL is saved to the `index.html` file

-After all of this is done, all we need to do is commit and push, and marvel at the beuty of our [new GutHub page](https://knee-cola.github.io/jekyll-meetup-lecture/)!
+After all of this is done, all we need to do is commit and push, and marvel at the beuty of our [new GitHub page](https://knee-cola.github.io/jekyll-meetup-lecture/)!

 # Research & Planning